tou2/RaspberryPi-WebRTC-Camera/README.md

     ```

 2.  **Run the installer:**
-    This script will install Python dependencies, create a default `config.ini`, and set up a systemd service.
+    This script will install Python dependencies and set up a systemd service to run the server automatically.
     ```bash
     chmod +x install.sh
     ./install.sh
     ```

-3.  **Start the streaming server:**
+3.  **Reboot the system:**
+    A reboot is recommended to ensure all system changes are applied.
     ```bash
+    sudo reboot
+    ```

+4.  **Start the streaming server:**
+    After rebooting, the service should start automatically.
+You can also start it manually:
+    ```bash
     ./start_stream.sh
     ```
-    You can view the server logs with `journalctl -u webrtc_stream.service -f`.

-    Or run as a systemd service:
+    Or control the systemd service:
     ```bash
     sudo systemctl start webrtc_stream.service
     ```

-4.  **Access Your Stream:**
+5.  **Access Your Stream:**
     -   Find your Raspberry Pi's IP address: `hostname -I`
     -   Open a web browser on another device on the same network and go to `http://<YOUR_PI_IP>:8080`.
     -   Click "Start" to begin streaming.